3 Tools to Measure Your Company Culture

 Finally, pulse surveys and recurring one-on-one meetings with your team are a great way to stay in touch with your company’s culture on an ongoing basis.
 Pulse surveys are often an additional service that survey providers offer, and they allow you to monitor specific aspects of your culture on an ongoing basis.
 This helps track progress toward your cultural goals on a more frequent basis than once a year when you run a full culture survey.

-Recurring one-on-one meetings with your team, not only allow you to provide feedback and coaching, they allow your team to do the same.
+Recurring one-on-one meetings with your team, not only allows you to provide feedback and coaching, they allow your team to do the same.

 A few tips for these conversations: